-This report is available on the District's website at www.csschools.net.
+Climax-Scotts Community Schools makes this financial report available via the District's website at www.csschools.net.
 Questions concerning the content of this report, as well as requests for additional information should be addressed to Climax-Scotts Community Schools, 372 South Main Street, Climax, MI 49034.